Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 ## Deploy the Node App to Azure and retrieve the secret value

-Now that everything is deployed, run the following command to deploy the app to Azure.
+Now that everything is deployed and configured, run the following command to deploy the app to Azure.
 This will push your local master branch to the git remote called 'azure' that you created earlier:

 ```
 git push azure master